openorch/openorch/docs-source/docs/built-in-services/dynamic-svc.md

   - services
 ---

-# Dynamic Svc
+# Data Svc

 The dynamic service is designed to help build backendless applications: the goal is to be able to save and query data directly from the frontend.
 Similarly to Firebase.

-> This page is a high level overview of the `Dynamic Svc`.
-For more details, please see the [Dynamic Svc API documentation](/docs/openorch/query).
+> This page is a high level overview of the `Data Svc`.
+For more details, please see the [Data Svc API documentation](/docs/openorch/query).

 Aimed at prototyping or where building a service to store the data feels like an overkill.
 It doesn't aim to be a definitive and exclusively used datastore by any means.

-> Currently the Dynamic Svc is being used with internal apps but the goal is to have a permission model that works for public apps (where adversarial users might be present).
+> Currently the Data Svc is being used with internal apps but the goal is to have a permission model that works for public apps (where adversarial users might be present).
 If you find a logical inconsitency that hinders building public apps, please report it.

 ## How It Works